 - Hiking/athletic shoes

-If you’re planning to go up to Haleakala (Maui) or Mauna Kea (Big Island), you’ll need to dress warm:
+If you’re planning to go up to Haleakala (Maui) or Mauna Kea (Big Island), you’ll need to dress warm so plan to bring:

 - Long pants